 Baltimore Health Department opens grant applications for local organizations

-BALTIMORE -- The Baltimore City Health Department has opened applications for its Mini-Grant Program, with distributes funds to organizations working to help city residents live healthier lives.
+BALTIMORE -- The Baltimore City Health Department has opened applications for its Mini-Grant Program, which distributes funds to organizations working to help city residents live healthier lives.

 The grants, which are in collaboration with Baltimore City Civic Works and the Centers for Disease Control and Prevention, will be worth up to $25,000.